-13. Other than a formal policy and/or formal strategy, do you have any support mechanisms in place to support employees who are experiencing family or domestic violence?

-☐ Yes (select all applicable answers)

-$\square$ Employee assistance program (including access to a psychologist, chaplain or counsellor)

-☐ Training of key personnel

-$\square$ A domestic violence clause is in an enterprise agreement or workplace agreement

-☐ Workplace safety planning

-$\square$ Access to paid domestic violence leave (contained in an enterprise/workplace agreement)

-$\square$ Access to unpaid domestic violence leave (contained in an enterprise/workplace agreement)

-$\hfill\Box$ Access to paid domestic violence leave (not contained in an enterprise/workplace agreement)

-☐ Access to unpaid leave

-☐ Confidentiality of matters disclosed

-$\hfill\square$ Referral of employees to appropriate domestic violence support services for expert advice

-☐ Protection from any adverse action or discrimination based on the disclosure of domestic violence

-☐ Flexible working arrangements

-$\square$ Provide financial support (e.g. advance bonus payment or advanced pay)

-☐ Offer change of office location

-☐ Emergency accommodation assistance
+11.2 Please provide details of any other support mechanisms, other than leave, that are in place for employees with family or caring responsibilities and whether they are available at all worksites: Free-text box 12.
+Do you have a formal policy and/or formal strategy to support employees who are experiencing family or domestic violence?
+Policy or strategy may be standalone, AND/OR contained within another policy/strategy. ☐ Yes (select all applicable answers) □ Policy □ Strategy \square No (you may specify why no formal policy or formal strategy is in place) ☐ Currently under development, please enter date this is due to be completed: ☐ Insufficient resources/expertise ☐ Included in award/industrial or workplace agreements ☐ Not aware of need □ Not a priority ☐ Other (please provide details): 13.
+Other than a formal policy and/or formal strategy, do you have any support mechanisms in place to support employees who are experiencing family or domestic violence? ☐ Yes (select all applicable answers) \square Employee assistance program (including access to a psychologist, chaplain or counsellor) ☐ Training of key personnel \square A domestic violence clause is in an enterprise agreement or workplace agreement ☐ Workplace safety planning ☐ Access to paid domestic violence leave (contained in an enterprise/workplace agreement) ☐ Access to unpaid domestic violence leave (contained in an enterprise/workplace agreement) ☐ Access to paid domestic violence leave (not contained in an enterprise/workplace agreement) ☐ Access to unpaid leave ☐ Confidentiality of matters disclosed ☐ Referral of employees to appropriate domestic violence support services for expert advice ☐ Protection from any adverse action or discrimination based on the disclosure of domestic violence ☐ Flexible working arrangements ☐ Flexible working arrangements☐ Provide financial support (e.g. advance bonus payment or advanced pay)

 ☐ Access to medical services (e.g. doctor or nurse)

 ☐ Other (provide details):

-$\square$ No (you may specify why no formal policy or formal strategy is in place)
+☐ No (you may specify why no other support mechanisms are in place)

-$\square$ Currently under development, please enter date this is due to be completed:
+$\hfill\Box$ Currently under development, please enter date this is due to be completed:

 ☐ Insufficient resources/expertise

 ☐ Not aware of need

-☐ Not a priority
+□ Not a priority

 ☐ Other (provide details):